MoonFlowww/CallTree/README.md

 ## Limitations

-- The parser is regex-based, not a full AST.
-Complex declarations (multi-line signatures, macro-wrapped definitions, trailing return types) may not be detected.
+- Call detection is a name-in-body scan, not a true semantic analysis.
+Overloaded names in different files collapse to the first definition.
+- **Method calls** (`obj.foo()`, `ptr->foo()`, `self.foo()`) are intentionally excluded to keep the tree readable for free-function-heavy code.
+OO-heavy codebases will see incomplete graphs.
-- Template specialisations (`process<T>` vs `process<U>`) map to the same base name.
+- Template and generic specialisations (`process<T>` vs `process<U>`, `process[Int]`, etc.) map to the same base name.
-- `#define`d pseudo-functions are not detected.
+- Macro-defined pseudo-functions are not detected, since ctags does not preprocess.
 - Cross-file resolution picks the **first** matching definition when a name is defined in multiple files.
-There is no overload resolution or namespace awareness.
+There is no namespace awareness or overload resolution.
-- File paths containing spaces are supported by the `--dir` scanner but must be quoted carefully when passed as positional arguments.
+- File extensions must match content.
+Renaming `foo.cpp` to `foo.py` causes ctags to parse C++ with the Python parser and produce zero tags.
-- File paths containing the literal string `::::` are not supported (this sequence is reserved as the internal separator).
+- File paths containing the literal string `::::` are not supported — this sequence is reserved as the internal separator.
+- Python lambdas, nested inner functions, and heavily decorated definitions may be classified differently than expected.
+Top-level `def` statements and class methods always work.